TRUCK DRIVING SCHOOL HUNTSVILLE, AL

 What to Expect from Our Certified Truck Driving School in Alabama

-You arrive at our Alabama truck driving school a novice, and after just three weeks in our immersive program, you leave an expert.
+You arrive at our Alabama truck driving school as a novice, and after just three weeks in our immersive program, you leave an expert.

 Each of our instructors has logged millions of miles while driving in the transportation industry, and we are constantly looking to them for input.
 Because Truck Driver Institute actively reassesses and updates our program, our information is never out-of-date, and our methods always reflect our industries’ best practices.
 Tuition to attend our certified truck driving school in Alabama is $5,995.